If you've worked with Excel before, you're probably quite familiar with 2 basic commands for saving workbooks:

 This part of the statement specifies the only argument of the Workbook.SaveCopyAs method:

 This particular file name for the copy is slightly long but, basically, is built by concatenating 5 items.
-As explain at Tech On The Net, you use the ampersand (&) operator to concatenate the different items.
+You use the ampersand (&) operator to concatenate the different items.

 Item #1: ActiveWorkbook.Path